ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/run-a-node/index.md

 If you plan to run a validator, make sure to add a configuration flag which specifies Ethereum address of the fee recipient.
 This is where ether rewards for your validator accumulates.
 Each consensus client has an option e.g. `--suggested-fee-recipient=0xabcd1` that takes an Ethereum address as an argument.

-**Note that we recommend waiting for merge-ready client releases before doing this on Ethereum Mainnet—for now just practice on a testnet such as Kiln or Goerli**
+**Note that we recommend waiting for merge-ready client releases before doing this on Ethereum Mainnet—for now just practice on a testnet such as Kiln, Ropsten, Sepolia or Goerli**

 When starting Beacon Node on testnet, you can significantly save syncing time by using public endpoint for [Checkpoint sync](https://notes.ethereum.org/@launchpad/checkpoint-sync).